Emmotes/ic_spoilers/docs/krond.md

     "id": 2329,
     "flavour_text": "",
     "description": {
+        "conditions": [
+            {
+                "condition": "feat_assigned 2213",
+                "desc": "Krond increases the damage of all Champions by $amount% for each Good Champion in the formation, stacking multiplicatively."
+            },
+            {
                 "desc": "Krond increases the damage of all Champions by $amount% for each Evil Champion in the formation, stacking multiplicatively."
+            }
+        ]
     },
     "effect_keys": [
         {